asifr/flask-boilerplate/README.md

 Starting the gunicorn server with `start-server` writes a pid file to the `./logs` folder.
 The `stop-server` command loads this pid file and sends a TERM signal to kill the process.

 Add the `@logic.login_required` decorator to view functions to check user authentication status.

+## Tests

+Run `pytest` from the project folder to run all unit tests.